-I love photographing fireworks.
+I love photographing fireworks with my DSLR and mirrorless cameras.
 Over the years I’ve had several opportunities to make images of fireworks, and in doing so I’ve been able to learn quite a bit about technique.
-I also made plenty of mistakes along the way, so I’ve written this article to help you avoid some of those mistakes.
-Hopefully, by reading this, you can get started making amazing fireworks images right away.
+I also made plenty of mistakes along the way, so I’ve written this tutorial about how to photograph fireworks in order to help you avoid some of those mistakes.
+Hopefully, by reading this, you can get started making amazing fireworks photographs right away.

 Let’s get started!